d-exclaimation/pioneer/Documentation/references/async-pubsub.md

 All consumer streams are not restricted to a single data type.
 !!!

-!!!warning Sendable
+!!!info Sendable
-At the moment, AsyncPubSub has no restriction to make emitted data and consumer data type to conform to Sendable.
-However, it's best if they are to avoid data races.

-In the future, This restriction (DataType must be Sendable) will be slowly added.
+AsyncPubSub only accept data type that conforms to the `Sendable` protocol to avoid any memory issues related to concurrency.
 !!!

 ### `init`